nebfield/snpQT/docs/user-guide/workflows.md

 When `--pop_strat` has finished, we provide the following PCA results in a .html report:

-- 3D interactive PCA plot of merged dataset containing all samples **before and after outlier removal**
+- 3D interactive PCA plot of merged dataset containing all samples **before and after outlier removal**.

-- 2D PCA plots of merged dataset containing all samples
+- 2D PCA plots of merged dataset containing all samples.

 The last and most important step in `--pop_strat` is the: